 - Exemplifies and encourages osteopathic principles in his or her teachings

-- The nominee's current Curriculum Vitae (should include current memberships, osteopathic or other)
+- The nominee’s current Curriculum Vitae or Resume (include current memberships, osteopathic or other)